 - Difficulty concentrating, or feeling dazed or confused.

 - Increased wandering around or just sitting and staring without direction.

-- Feelings of guilt or wishing you could have done something different.
+- Feelings of guilt or wishing they could have done something different.

-- Wanting to separate yourself from family, coworkers and friends.
+- Wanting to separate themselves from family, coworkers, and friends.